R. C. Sherriff: Military service

 Sherriff served as an officer in the 9th battalion of the East Surrey Regiment in the First World War, taking part in the fighting at Vimy Ridge and Loos.
 He was severely wounded at Passchendaele near Ypres in 1917.

-Post war period
+Post-war period

 After recovering from his wounds, Sherriff worked as an insurance adjuster from 1918 to 1928 at Sun Insurance Company, London.

-Sherriff studied history at New College, Oxford, from 1931 to 1934.
+Sherriff read history at New College, Oxford, from 1931 to 1934.
 He was a fellow of the Royal Society of Literature and the Society of Antiquaries of London.